wxMaxima-developers/wxmaxima/info/wxmaxima.md

 *   `-v` or `--version`: Output the version information
 *   `-h` or `--help`: Output a short help text
 *   `-o` or `--open`: Open the filename given as argument to this command-line switch
 *   `-b` or `--batch`: If the command-line opens a file all cells in this file are evaluated and the file is saved afterwards.
-This is for example useful if the sesson described in the file makes Maxima generate output files.
+This is for example useful if the session described in the file makes Maxima generate output files.
 Batch-processing will be stopped if wxMaxima detects that Maxima has output an error and will pause if Maxima has a question: Mathematics is somewhat interactive by nature so a completely interaction-free batch processing cannot always be guaranteed.
 *   (Only on windows): `-f` or `--ini`: Use the init file that was given as argument to this command-line switch

 Instead of a minus some operating systems might use a dash in front of the command-line switches.